My Somerset Starling Guide

 Now you have your evening shots in the bag this is the best time to capture the birds rising in the morning.
 This is only possible because you know precisely where the birds have roosted.

 If the views are clear this is a good time to get your wide angle lens out to capture the huge flocks as they pass low over head.
-Alternatively, set the camera to movie mode and follow the monster through the reeds as it turns into a volcano of birds.
+Alternatively, set the camera to movie mode and follow the monster through the reeds.